danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

    ![Image0047](Media/image0047.png)

    Notice that only one connection to the server exists.
-Three connections have been open to pgBouncer but as no operation has been exeucted in any of them, pgBouncer has not opened more than one connection to the database server... pooling in action
+Three connections have been open to PgBouncer but as no operation has been executed in any of them, PgBouncer has not opened more than one connection to the database server... pooling in action

    Now go to the first connection to the PostgreSQL Database and open a transaction by running: